Kartikey-ks/aqi-api/README.md

 By fusing continuous monitoring data, meteorological forecasts, and geospatial layers, this platform gives municipal bodies the intelligence to reduce pollution at the source rather than just measure it.

+Link to the deployed project: https://aqi-api-two.vercel.app/ *This project has been deployed using Versel for frontend and Render for backend.
 ---

 ## 🚀 Solution Approach